1011 Veterans Memorial Pkwy East Providence, Providence County 02915 USA

 T: (401) 432-1516

-Full Time Clinical Research Assistant/Mobile Exposure Coach Opportunities
+Full Time Clinical Research Assistant/Mobile Exposure Coach Opportunities- CLOSED

-PARC is looking for 4 full-time clinical research assistants and/or mobile exposure coaches for a research project focused on increasing treatment options for youth with anxiety and OCD funded by Patient Centered Outcomes Research Institute (PCORI).
-We are recruiting for a number of positions: a) full-time clinical research assistant, b) full-time mobile exposure coach (see clinical duties), or c) a full-time unique dual research assistant-mobile exposure coach role comprised both of research and clinical duties (as defined below).
+PARC is looking for several full-time clinical research assistants and/or mobile exposure coaches for research projects.
+The IMPACT study is focused on increasing treatment options for youth with anxiety and OCD funded by Patient Centered Outcomes Research Institute (PCORI).
+The BRAVE and STRIVE studies are focused on supporting community therapist delivery of exposure therapy in community mental health clinics and in the home.
+We are recruiting for a number of positions: a) full-time clinical research assistant, b) full-time mobile exposure coach (see clinical duties), and c) full-time unique dual research assistant-mobile exposure coach role comprised both of research and clinical duties (as defined below).
+All positions have some clinical components.

 RESEARCH DUTIES (if applicable to role)

-Research duties may include consenting patients and families, scheduling participants, data entry and analysis, collaboration with community partners and stakeholders, preparing submissions to the Institutional Review Board (IRB), drafting study progress reports for funder, and behavioral coding of exposure treatment sessions.
+Research duties may include consenting patients and families, scheduling participants, data entry and analysis, coding of therapy sessions, collaboration with community partners and stakeholders, preparing submissions to the Institutional Review Board (IRB), drafting study progress reports for funder, and behavioral coding of exposure treatment sessions.
 Participation in multidisciplinary discussions regarding research design and implementation is expected.

 CLINICAL DUTIES (if applicable to role)